Christini-Lab/Ortega_LivshitzRudy2009/README.md

   * **Timed** - Fixed time step.
   * **master** - Current used version, similar to Optimized.

+Devenyi, Ryan A., et al. "Differential roles of two delayed rectifier potassium currents in regulation of ventricular action potential duration and arrhythmia susceptibility."
+The Journal of physiology 595.7 (2017): 2301-2317.

 This repository can be used as a subtree.
 Follow the directions below to add/update the model to your repository.